Rescue Dogs: My StoryJune 25, 2020

 Bringing home a rescue dog means some decompression time, you can follow the 3-3-3 rule as a rough guide on how long this might take.
-This stands for 3-days, 3-weeks, 3-months, it might take 3-months (or longer) for your rescue to settle into their new environment and for you to fully understand their personality, issues and quirks.
+This stands for 3 days, 3 weeks, 3 months, it might take 3 months (or longer) for your rescue to settle into their new environment and for you to fully understand their personality, issues and quirks.
 Enabling decompression will help the transition for your dog into the new environment.

 You need to ensure you give your rescue time to adapt to the new environment, it won’t happen overnight (except in rare circumstances).
 You might not get a lot of sleep just like when you have a puppy.
-You might consider taking some time off work to help the process for both of you
+You might consider taking some time off work to help the process for both of you.

-They should also have their own space with their own things; bed, water, toys etc. Make this area calm, quiet and cozy for them.
+They should also have their own space with their own things; bed, water, toys etc. Make this area calm, quiet and cosy for them.
 Consider making two areas; one near the main family chill zone and one out of the way somewhere.
 This enables a choice between sitting near people or having some alone time.

 Did you have plans for your new dog?
 Forget them for now and focus on the first point.
 Expectations lead to frustration on your part and do not compare your rescue experience to someone else.
-This includes managing friends and family’s expectations.
+This includes managing friends' and family’s expectations.
 Avoid having visitors the first week at least and when you do introduce them do it slowly and outside.
 They should also follow the time & space pointers above.